hewillk/fm_index/README.md

 ## biomodern-fm-index
 `biomodern::FMIndex` is specialization of FM-Index for genome sequence which implemented using C++20.
-The core data structure of `biomodern::FMIndex` are following:
+The core data structure of `FMIndex` are following:

 ```cpp
 biomodern::DibitVector bwt; // a compression vector which store the bwt.